-If your child is on the SEN register, they may have an Transition Partnership Agreement (TPA) which shows what has been put in place to help them succeed within their current setting/class and what their challenges are in the future.
+If your child is on the SEN register, they may have an Transition Partnership Agreement (TPA) which shows what has been put in place to help them succeed.
 This agreement is written when your child changes teachers, key stages or moves to a new school.
-Children with more complex needs may have , or need, an Education, Health and Care Plan (EHCP).
+Children with more complex needs may have, or need, an Education, Health and Care Plan (EHCP).
 This means that a formal meeting will take place to discuss your child's progress and a report will be written at least annually, usually in the summer term.
 The county procedure takes 20 weeks and they will decide whether the school's application for an EHCP shows that additional support is required for your child to make progress.